Lesson 2: How to maximise your savings with the Optimal Savings Model

 You’ll need a few personal details like your name, date of birth (D.O.B), address and tax file number (TFN) and you might want to download that bank’s smartphone app to keep up with your finances on the go.

 You’ll want to port over as much of your savings as you’re willing to put away - ideally, you won’t be taking out of this new account too much as you can only access the funds via electronic transfers.

-To get the most out of this account, we suggest you put as much of your weekly / fortnightly / monthly earnings into this high interest savings account as you can; the more money you have in the account earning interest, the more interest you earn.
+To get the most out of this account, we suggest you put as much of your weekly, fortnightly or monthly earnings into this high interest savings account as you can.
+The more money you have in the account, the more interest you earn.
 Some banks calculate interest daily, even if they only pay it out monthly, so the more cash you have in your account for longer, the more interest you could earn.
 You should leave only spending money in your transaction account so that the bulk of your money is earning interest in a high interest savings account.

 Make sure you set yourself a reminder to switch over your account at the end of its introductory rate period.
 You can put it in your date book, on your calendar or set up a notification with your phone.
 Any method is good.